|Seminar Title:||The Construction of Chilean Identity: Socio-economic, Political, and Educational Reforms|

 |Dates:||Up to Four Weeks – July 3, 2017 to August 4, 2017 (may be subject to change)|

-|Participants:||Faculty and administrators from U.S. community colleges, 4-year public/private institutions in the fields of social sciences, arts, humanities, foreign languages, and area studies|
+|Participants:||Faculty and administrators from U.S. community colleges and four-year public/private institutions in the fields of social sciences, arts, and humanities|

-NOTE: The Department is not bound by any estimates in this notice.
+Note: The Department is not bound by any estimates in this notice.